-

 Are there any limitations of types of claims that may be brought on a collective basis?

-Compensatory class actions governed by the Code of Civil Procedure are aimed at the issuing a declaration of liability on the part of the defendant(s) as well as compensation and/or restitution.
+Compensatory class actions governed by the Code of Civil Procedure are aimed at the issuance of a declaration of liability on the part of the defendant(s) as well as compensation and/or restitution.

 Injunctive class actions governed by the Code of Civil Procedure are aimed at the issuing of a cease-and-desist order by the court.